International Wire Transfer Fees & How to Avoid Them in 2026

 As we’ve seen, SWIFT fees can be pretty hard to predict, and you may not know until your payment has been processed how much will be deducted as intermediary charges.

-Non-bank providers like Wise offer a fee calculator on their website and in their app, which can help you see the full costs of your transfer as well as how much the recipient will get in the end.
-Because there’s no fee added to the exchange rate you’re given, all of the costs of processing your payment are shown separately for transparency and to help you compare your options.
+Money-transfer providers like Wise offer a fee calculator on their website and in their app, which can help you see the full costs of your transfer as well as how much the recipient will get in the end.

-Check out our international money transfer fees calculator to learn more.
+➡️ Check out our international money transfer fees calculator to learn more 🔢

-Sending a payment overseas with your bank may be safe and familiar - but it could mean you’re in for higher fees and a worse exchange rate, compared with a specialist service like Wise or OFX.
+Sending a payment overseas with your bank may be convenient and familiar - but it could mean you’re in for higher fees and a worse exchange rate, compared with a specialist service like Wise or OFX.

 Before you start to arrange your payment, compare a few alternative options on the Exiap price calculator.
 You might be surprised at how much you can save.